anotheruiguy/node-sass-boilerplate/readme.md

 #### Install Grunt
 * `$ npm install --save-dev grunt` - install the Grunt package and save to your `package.json` file

+##### Grunt dependencies

+Depending on your setup, you may or may not have the `coffee-script` package installed.
+Run to install globally:

+	$ npm install -g coffee-script

+If you only want to add to this project:

+	$ npm install --save-dev coffee-script

 #### Set up skeleton project framework
 * `$ mkdir public` - at the root of the project, crate a new 'public' directory